MS in Biomedical Sciences with Emphasis in Veterinary Sciences

 Note: All potential applicants are strongly encouraged to first submit their qualifications for a free pre-evaluation by completing and submitting a FREE PRE-APPLICATION EVALUATION OF QUALIFICATIONS.

-Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MS in Biomedical Sciences, emphasis Veterinary Sciences program and the minimum requirements of the University of Missouri graduate faculty, enforced by the MU Office of Graduate Studies.
-Because requirements vary, you MUST refer to a degree program's graduate admission page to learn about specific admission criteria, application deadlines, eligibility, and application process.
+Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MS in Biomedical Sciences, emphasis Veterinary Sciences program, and the minimum requirements of the University of Missouri graduate faculty, enforced by the MU Office of Graduate Studies.
+Because requirements vary, you MUST refer to a degree program's admission page to learn about specific admission criteria, application deadlines, eligibility, and application process.
 Before admission to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you have applied.

 Advising and Support Services: